mattjax16/CS337-Operating-Systems/Projects/Proj5/readme.md

     word_data[data_file] = dat
 ```

-Now to go through the preformace will now look at the call graph produced
+Now to go through the performance will now look at the call graph produced
 with viztracer from the `multitasking_code_2.py`.
 We will see the overall
 call graph then the main process and subprocesses.